TissueMAPS/TissueMAPS/docs/installation.rst

 Server
 ======

 The server backend is designed for `UNIX`-based operating systems.
-It has been successfully deployed in production on `Ubuntu 14.04 Trusty <http://releases.ubuntu.com/14.04/>`_ and used for development on `MacOSX 10.10.5 Yosemite <https://support.apple.com/kb/DL1833?locale=en_US>`_.
-It is very unlikely to work on Windows.
+It has been successfully deployed in production on `Ubuntu 14.04 Trusty <http://releases.ubuntu.com/14.04/>`_ and development on `MacOSX 10.10.5 Yosemite <https://support.apple.com/kb/DL1833?locale=en_US>`_.

+For MacOSX we highly recommend using the `Homebrew <http://brew.sh/>`_ package manager.

-The `TissueMAPS` "server" is composed of different components.
-These components might be installed all on the same or distributed accross multiple machines, depending on available resources and expected workloads.
+The `TissueMAPS` server is comprised of different components: web, storage, and compute units.
+These components might be all installed on the same machine or distributed accross multiple machines, depending on available resources and expected workloads.

-Below, the individual server components are desribed and instructions for manual deployment and configuration are provided.
-The manual installation guide gives an overview of the different components and their requirements and can be helpful for setting up a `TissueMAPS` server locally for development.
+Below, the individual server components are desribed and instructions for manual installation and configuration instructions are provided for setup on a single machine.
+The manual installation guide gives an overview of the different components and their requirements and can be helpful for setting up a `TissueMAPS` server for local development.
 Note that you don't need to install web and application servers for local debugging and testing, since development servers are provided through the `TmUI <https://github.com/TissueMAPS/TmUI>`_ and `TmServer <https://github.com/TissueMAPS/TmServer>`_ repositories, respectively.
-For production deployment, please refer to the `automatic setup <automatic-setup>`_ section, where you'll find instructions on how to setup `TissueMAPS` in a fully automated and reproducible way.
+For production deployment, please refer to the `cloud setup and deployment <setup_and_deployment>`_ section, where you'll find instructions on how to setup `TissueMAPS` in the cloud in a fully automated and reproducible way.

 .. _web-server: